daveandrewclaveria-ship-it/daveandrewclaveria-ship-it/README.md

 ## Hi there, I'm Dave Andrew Claveria👋

+Welcome to my GitHub profile!
+I am a BS Information Technology student committed to continuous learning and growth.
+I focus on programming, database management, and exploring tools that strengthen my technical skills.
+My goal is to build expertise that prepares me to contribute effectively in the technology industry.
 <!--
 **daveandrewclaveria-ship-it/daveandrewclaveria-ship-it** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.